 Over the years, air hockey had its ups and downs.
 It was a total game-changer in the 1970s, but table sales suffered significantly in the 1980s, thanks mainly to the popularity of video games.
-These days, the tables are more popular than ever, but if you don’t know your history or much regarding air hockey’s background, then you may be surprised and a little impressed with how this popular sport has managed to survive being put through the wringer only to rise again stronger than ever, with thousands of dedicated fans and competitors, all over the world.
+These days, as people try to find the best air hockey table for home use, the tables have become more popular than ever.
+But if you don’t know your history or much regarding air hockey’s background, then you may be surprised and a little impressed with how this popular sport has managed to survive being put through the wringer only to rise again stronger than ever, with thousands of dedicated fans and competitors, all over the world.

 In 1969 the air hockey invention was finally realized.
 Three men, who all happened to be huge hockey fans developed a concept for this game.
 They had an idea to create a miniature hockey game that allowed a small puck to float across the surface of the table, similar to how a real puck slides over the surface of an ice rink.
 Their idea of a frictionless table surface is really what started it all.